Teachfloor

 What it is

-A learning methodology where learners help each other learn — through peer teaching, peer review, group critique, knowledge sharing, and study collaboration.
+Peer learning is a methodology where learners help each other learn through peer teaching, peer review, group feedback, knowledge sharing, and study collaboration.
 Every learner is also a teacher.

 • Reciprocal: every learner alternates between teaching and being taught.